Ketu South Assembly ready to work with Shippers' Authority to facilitate trade - MCE

-The Municipal Chief Executive (MCE) of the Keta Municipal Assembly, Mr. Elliot Edem Agbenorwu has assured the Ghana Shippers’ Authority (GSA) of his readiness to enhance trade in the area.
+The Municipal Chief Executive (MCE) of the Ketu South Municipal Assembly, Mr. Elliot Edem Agbenorwu has assured the Ghana Shippers’ Authority (GSA) of his readiness to enhance trade in the area.

 He said his office would liaise with the GSA’s Shipper Complaint and Support Unit at the Aflao Border to address all sorts of trade impediments.